pablodiste/sowingotest/README.md

 ### Requirements

-Android Studio Bumblebee or later
+- Android Studio.
+The latest version can be downloaded from [here](https://developer.android.com/studio/).
-Java 11 installed in your system
+- Java 11 installed in your system
-Android device with API 31+
+- Android device with API 30 or 31 (Testing devices, but it supports 17+)

 ### Running from Code